gdebraconier/HuiMcuTranslator/README.md

 The reason you should not open a session in Pro Tools before starting Elgato Streamdeck software/HuiMcuTranslator is: Pro Tools sends information about a session right after opening that session.
 Once that information is send, it is lost.

+## Examples

+Here: https://github.com/gdebraconier/HuiMcuTranslator/tree/main/Profiles are some examples.

+You can use them as a starting point.

+## Disclaimer

 This is my first attempt to write a program in C, so please be kind... :)

 Enjoy!